May 9, 2023

 - Linoleic acid sources – cold-pressed safflower, sunflower, and olive oils; avocados, nuts, and seeds

-Deficiencies in these essential fatty acids can lead to increased inflammation, impairment in fetal development, changes in mood, memory, cognition , and skin .
+Deficiencies in these essential fatty acids can lead to increased inflammation, impairment in fetal development, and changes in mood, memory, cognition , and skin .

 5. Calcium – Good plant sources include almonds, beans, blackstrap molasses, broccoli, dark leafy greens, dried figs, okra, tahini, and soy products .
 Calcium deficiency can manifest as muscle cramping, muscle spasms, decreased bone density, irregular heart rhythms, and paresthesias.